 Another option is to get the work signed off at each stage and request payment each time.
 This way, you get regular payments throughout the job, and there is little room for complaints upon completion.

-Send over an invoice as soon as possible once work is complete.
+Send over an invoice as soon as possible once the work is complete.
 Outline the job you are invoicing for and request receipt of the invoice.
 Staged payments will require multiple invoices throughout – set up reminders to ensure you don’t miss one.

 If They Still Won’t Pay

 Despite doing everything you can, sometimes customers still won’t make the payment.
 Begin by sending a letter or e-mail reminder of the price to encourage customers to keep their end of the deal.
-You are also entitled to make regular phone calls to the customers – providing they are at a reasonable time of day, and they aren’t constant.
+You are also entitled to make regular phone calls to the customers – providing they are at a reasonable time of day and aren’t constant.

 Keep a record of your communication with the customer; you could even try offering payment options to help them out.

 If these tactics fail, you will have to take the matter to court.
 If you’re owed less than £5,000, you can go through your local county court to recoup the money.
 For claims of up to £25,000, claims are typically issued in a county course, while for anything over £25,000, you can take claims to the High Court.

 Again, keep copies of invoices, receipts, and a communication log, as it will make your case much more substantial, and you’re more likely to win and get paid.